Archive Version of

 University of Washington, Seattle, Washington

-Benefit for Students: medical, married students’ housing, use of IMA, buying UW
+- Benefit for Staff: bereavement.
+Benefit for Faculty and staff: use of Intramural Athletics Complex (IMA).
+Benefit for Students: medical, married students’ housing, use of IMA, buying UW sports tickets.

 University of West Virginia, Morgantown